wikitops/kubectl_kustomize_hello_world/README.md

 ### Prerequisites

-What things you need to run this Ansible playbook :
+What things you need to deploy the application :

 *   [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) must be installed on your computer (version >= 1.14.0)
 *   [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) must be installed on your computer